trainline/environment-manager/docs/roadmap.md

 weight: 40
 ---

-Here are the top 5 features and code improvements we have planned for the next few weeks:
+Here are some of the features and code improvements we have planned for the next few weeks:

 **Features:**